TimboKZ/react-context-menu-wrapper/README.md

         this.state = {phrase: 'Nothing.'};

         // Create "triggers" for our context menu.
-Each "trigger" has some unique data associated with it. this.redBoxHandlers = prepareContextMenuHandlers('my-context-menu', 'Hello from Lavagirl!');
+Each "trigger" has some unique data associated with it. this.redBoxHandlers = prepareContextMenuHandlers({id: 'my-context-menu', data: 'Hello from Lavagirl!'});
-        this.blueBoxHandlers = prepareContextMenuHandlers('my-context-menu', 'Hello from Sharkboy!');
+        this.blueBoxHandlers = prepareContextMenuHandlers({id: 'my-context-menu', data: 'Hello from Sharkboy!'});
     }

     // Define our logic for when the context menu is shown